akhealth/RFP-IES-Milestone2/00_IES_MILESTONE2_RFP.md

 Personal Health Information (PHI) covered under the Health Insurance Portability and Accountability (HIPAA) Act.
 This BAA will be included in the fully executed contract and is attached along with this RFP as HIPAA BAA.
-Similar to Section 6.03, any request to change language in this document must be set out in the offeror’s proposal in a separate document.
+Similar to [Sec.
+6.03 Standard Contract Provisions](#sec-603-standard-contract-provisions), any request to change language in this document must be set out in the offeror’s proposal in a separate document.

 ## Sec.
 6.05 Qualified Offerors